Skip to content

 1. It is Very Remote.

 This makes this continent unbelievably remote.
 The nearest neighbours to Antarctica are South Africa (8,472 km), Australia (7,246 km), Chile (6,874 km), and New Zealand (3,936 km).
-Argentina is the closest country with its southernmost tip being only 1100 kilometres away from Antarctica.
+Argentina is the closest country, with its southernmost tip being only 1100 kilometres away from Antarctica.

-Not just remote but pretty isolated as well.
+It’s not just remote but pretty isolated as well.

 2. It is Tremendously Cold, Dry, and Windy.

-This landmass, however, is covered with an incredibly thick ice sheet that makes around 90% of the ice on Earth and holds 70% of the freshwater on it.
+This landmass, however, is covered with an incredibly thick ice sheet that makes up around 90% of the ice on Earth and holds 70% of the freshwater on it.
 It is 4.8 kilometres thick at the maximum and 2.2 kilometres on average.
 As a result, Antarctica is both the most elevated and the coldest place on our planet.
 It is even colder than the North Pole.

 Usually, the temperatures are way lower inland than around the coasts.
 In winter, it often drops to -60°C at the South Pole but ranges between -15°C and -20°C on the coast.
-In summer, it gets hotter, if using the adjective ‘hot’ in this context is legal.
+In summer, it gets hotter if using the adjective ‘hot’ in this context is legal.
 At the South Pole, the temperature rises to an average of -28°C and 10°C near the coasts.
 In 1983, Antarctica broke the record for the lowest temperature ever, which measured -89.2°C.

 antarctica